 Full spectrum and white light

 Our silicon nitride photonic waveguide material performs very well across a full spectrum of light colors.
 Integrated splitters and combiners are able to mix any color required and route it precisely where it’s needed.

 Optimal display resolution with precision light outputs

 The output and control of one or more light beams or patterns is relatively straight forward using gratings and mirrors built into the PIC.
 Furthermore, the high precision fabrication of PICs enables extreme positional accuracy that would otherwise be impossible to achieve in such compact systems.
-In certain PIC applications light beams can even be steered using electronically tunable components.
+In certain photonic integrated circuit applications light beams can even be steered using electronically tunable components.